 If you or a friend of yours is a bit handy with their wood working skills, then why not make one yourself from a couple of sheets of 8’x4′ plywood and some batten.
-If you used recycled wood this could be a very cheap way of doing it – even free (minus your time of course).
+If you used recycled wood this could be a way to make a very cheap coffin – even free (minus your time of course).

 How to make your own coffin.